brains-group/TREK-LM/README.md

 ### LLM Model

 The LLM model can be trained normally by running `centralized_train.py`.
-The dataset, model, and hyperparameters can be adjusted by editting `centralized_full.yaml` in the `conf` folder.
+The dataset, model, and hyperparameters can be adjusted by editing `centralized_full.yaml` in the `conf` folder.
+Additionally, you can override the base model path by passing a `--base_model_path` argument.
+You can also override the dataset name used by passing the `--dataset_name` argument, and you can pass the `--dataset_index` if you are using a federated dataset and want to train on just one client's data (used for the local training ablation).

 The LLM model can be trained via a federated simulation by running `train.py`.
-The dataset, model, and hyperparameters can be adjusted by editting `federated_full.yaml` in the `conf` folder.
+The dataset, model, and hyperparameters can be adjusted by editing `federated_full.yaml` in the `conf` folder.
+Additionally, you can override the base model path by passing a `--base_model_path` argument, and you can override the number of federated training rounds by passing the `--num_rounds` argument (useful for resuming from a checkpoint).
+You can also override the dataset name used by passing the `--dataset_name` argument.

 ### KBGAT